LinkClinton/Code-Red/Documents/Resource.md

 - `Size` : the size of texture(origin).
 - `MipLevels` : the max number of mip levels.
 - `Format` : the format of pixel in texture.
+- `Sample` : the sample count per pixel in texture.
 - `Dimension` : the dimension of texture(1D, 2D, 3D).
 - `ClearValue` : the clear value used in clear rtv/dsv operation.